Beyond Compliance: The DPP as a Business Tool

 That record is governed by differentiated access rules — ESPR Articles 10–12 and 16 distinguish between information that is public (consumers), information available to economic operators, and information reserved for authorities (market surveillance, customs, Commission) and other specified actors (repairers, recyclers, etc.).
 Each delegated act or standalone regulation then defines which data points sit in which layer.
 It must remain available for the duration set by the applicable act, which in some regimes extends to the product’s lifecycle.

 That means every product you sell will carry a persistent, scannable digital entry point that stays live long after the sale.
-No other marketing or data channel offers that combination of persistence, physical proximity to the product, and regulatory guarantee of availability.
+It is not automatically a marketing or tracking channel.
+It is first a regulated access point to product information, and any extra commercial use has to respect privacy law and sector-specific DPP rules.

 The question is not whether you will have this channel.
 The regulation ensures you will.
 The question is what you put behind it.

-Every time someone scans a DPP data carrier, the system serving the data can potentially record:
+Every time someone scans a DPP data carrier, the system serving the data can collect minimal operational telemetry.
+The responsible baseline is aggregated data that does not identify the person scanning:

-- time and frequency — when do consumers engage, and how often?
+- time windows and frequency — when do scans cluster, without profiling an individual user?

 Why it matters

-For companies that sell through distributors, wholesalers, or cross-border channels, scan data can answer questions that traditional analytics cannot:
+For companies that sell through distributors, wholesalers, or cross-border channels, aggregated scan summaries can provide operational signals that traditional analytics often misses:

 - Where are my products actually ending up?

-- Which markets show the highest consumer engagement?
+- Which markets generate the most passport access?

-- Are certain product lines scanned more than others, and why?
+- Are certain product lines scanned more often than others?

 - Is there an unexpected grey-market pattern?